birc-ctib/bed-2/README.md

 If our BED files are sorted, we should be able to extract regions in logarithmic time instead of linear time, if we use binary search instead of linear search.

+We won't *quite* get there in this project, because it will take us linear time to load a BED file into memory, but once there we will be able to do such queries.
+Doing it from file is possible, but involves some technical issues that we don't care to look at here.
+If you were to look a little deeper into files, and how to make random access queries in files, we could get the rest of the way.

+If you are interested in a fully fledged tool that does what we are attempting here, you can check out [Tabix](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3042176/).

 ## Sorting BED files

 In the file `src/sort_bed.py` there is a function